davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 1.md

 ![[Pasted image 20220926194322.png]]

 ## Validation
-- Does the software fulfill the user's a
+- Does the software fulfill the user's **actual needs**?
+-
+Not the same as conforming to a specification.
+	▪ If we specify two buttons and implement all behaviors related to those buttons, we can achieve verification.
+	▪ If the user expected a third button, we have not achieved validation.